Ghost-Cat174/minecraft-server/README.md

 # minecraft-server
 install a paper minecraft server

+WILL BE UPDAITED SOON!
+THERE COMMANDS ARE OUTDAITED!

 This script is amde for linux and it should be a clean install of a server os. (ubuntu server or debian no desktop)

 To run 1.16 run